controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

   - To import the event policy using the API, follow the BHOM documentation for [Event policy management endpoints in the REST API](https://docs.bmc.com/docs/helixoperationsmanagement/231/event-policy-management-endpoints-in-the-rest-api-1160751484.html), and use the "POST /event_policies" endpoint.

 ## Instructions

-The [**alerts_to_bhom.sh**](alerts_to_bhom.sh) script is intended to be used with the **External Alert Management** service from the Automation API, which allows to define a script to trigger each time an alert is received (for more information, see the HCTM documentation for [Setting Up External Alerts](https://documents.bmc.com/supportu/controlm-saas/en-US/Documentation/Alerts.htm#SettingUpExternalAlerts) and [External Alert Management](https://docs.bmc.com/docs/saas-api/run-service-941879047.html#Runservice-alert_managementExternalAlertManagement)).

 Before using the script, update the following variables: